ArekHalpern/personal-editor/prd.md

    ✅ Minimal & Modern Design
-   ✅ Use shadcn components for a polished, cohesive look and feel ✅ Keep UI simple, focusing on the editor and preview ✅ All user content is stored in a single HTML/JSON file 🚧 Users can load and save changes locally
+   ✅ Use shadcn components for a polished, cohesive look and feel ✅ Keep UI simple, focusing on the editor and preview ✅ All user content is stored in a single HTML file 🚧 Users can load and save changes locally
-   ✅ Rich-Text Editing with HTML/JSON
+   ✅ Rich-Text Editing with HTML
-   ✅ Use Tiptap to provide formatting controls that map to HTML/JSON syntax ⏳ Provide inline preview
+   ✅ Use Tiptap to provide formatting controls that map to HTML syntax ⏳ Provide inline preview
    ⏳ AI Integration
    ⏳ Convert and save to Markdown/PDF/docx